Aethari/nvim-sakura/README.md

 to enable the theme.
 This theme is Neovim only, and will **not** work on Vim.

+If you don't want to use a plugin manager and are on Linux, you can run the [install.sh](install.sh) script provided, and the theme will automatically be installed for you.

 ## Screenshots
 These screenshots are outdated, but I'm too lazy to make new ones, and they still capture the theme's general look very